SimonCousaert/SimonCousaert.github.io/index.md

 This site is structured as follows
-- Academic page: Here you'll find the projects that I did during my 5 year period at Ghent university.
+- *Academic page*: Here you'll find the projects that I did during my 5 year period at Ghent university.
 These projects were assigned by the university.
-- Extracurricular page: This page showcases projects that I did, not affiliated with the university.
+- *Extracurricular page*: This page showcases a number of projects that I did, not affiliated with the university.
 This is what ate most of my free time back then.
-- Professional page: Enumeration of jobs that I filled, as part of my professional career.
+- *Professional page*: Enumeration of jobs that I filled, as part of my professional career.
+- *Top Books*: In addition to all this work-related information, I will share the best books that I have been reading in recent times.

 Cheers,